Isotropy statistics of CMB hot and cold spots: Some other considerations

-The left panel of figure \ref{iso_mass} shows that the distributions for unit and non-unit masses behave similarly for the shape parameter $\gamma^{(h+c)}$.
-From the right panel of figure \ref{iso_mass}, for $\zeta^{(h+c)}$ with non-unit masses, the range of values is more constricted relative to those with unit-masses, and the peak is at lower values of $\zeta^{(h+c)}$ (corresponding to greater uniformity).
-From subfigures of figure \ref{iso_mass2}, we see that the expectations of uniformity are adhered to for unit and non-unit masses.
-However, in the case of non-unit masses, the most probable eigenvalues are definitely closer to each other and to $1/3$, and the spread in their probability distributions is also smaller.
+The left panel of Figure \ref{iso_mass} shows that the distributions for unit and non-unit masses behave similarly for the shape parameter $\gamma^{(h+c)}$.
+From the right panel of Figure \ref{iso_mass}, for $\zeta^{(h+c)}$ with non-unit masses, the range of values is more constricted relative to that with unit-masses, and the peak of the $p(\zeta^{(h+c)})$ curve is at lower values of $\zeta^{(h+c)}$ for non-unit mass weights, hence corresponding to greater uniformity.
+From subfigures of Figure \ref{iso_mass2}, we see that the expectations of uniformity are adhered to for unit and non-unit masses.
+However, in the case of non-unit masses, the most probable eigenvalues are definitely closer in magnitude to each other and to $1/3$.
+Further, the spread in the probability distributions of the eigenvalues is smaller for non-unit mass weights.

-Besides, we find that when both types of spots are taken together with unit masses, the observed CMB data is in good agreement with the concordance model.
-But we see some unusual estimator values when non-unit masses are considered, as in figure \ref{fig_h+c}.
-From this figure we see that for non-unit masses, $\zeta^{(h+c)}$ is unusually low for NILC, SMICA and WMAP.
-The shape given by $\gamma^{(h+c)}$ is unusually high for NILC and WMAP, and low for SMICA (not shown in figure \ref{fig_h+c}).
+As for observed CMB maps, we find that when both types of spots are taken together with unit masses, the observed data is in good agreement with the concordance model.
+But we see some unusual estimator values when non-unit masses are considered, as shown in Figure \ref{fig_h+c}.
+From this figure we notice that for non-unit masses $\zeta^{(h+c)}$ is unusually low for NILC, SMICA and WMAP.
+The robustness of this signal is violated only for COMM which has a higher value of $\zeta^{(h+c)}$ compared to the other three cleaned maps.
+All the cleaned maps are representative of the same CMB signal, possibly barring some minor foreground residuals that differ among these maps.
+Such residuals could be causative of the differences in values of $\zeta^{(h+c)}$ between COMM and the other maps.
+We will study the cause of such differences in detail in a future work.
+In addition we find that the value of $\gamma^{(h+c)}$ is unusually high for NILC and WMAP, and low for SMICA (not shown in Figure \ref{fig_h+c}).
 Hence, this analysis illustrates how the use of non-unit masses is sensitive to any of the signals that could arise from the randomness of the peak values of hot spots and cold spots, as well as that from their eigenvector directions.
 This makes the use of non-unit masses in the orientation matrix a more general and inclusive approach.
-Hence, treating hot and cold spots separately with non-unit masses provides us with an opportunity to explore their distinct behaviours concerning isotropy.
+Hence, treating hot and cold spots separately with non-unit masses provides us with an opportunity to explore their distinct behaviours regarding isotropy.